 25 Front Yard Palm Tree Landscape Designs (with Pictures)

 There are no better plants than palm trees when it comes to creating attractive tropical landscaping.
-These beautiful, tall, leafy plants can transform your front yard into a paradise filled with striking focal points, cooling shade, and comforting privacy.
+These beautiful, tall, leafy plants can turn your front yard into a paradise filled with striking focal points, cooling shade, and comforting privacy.

 You can use any type of palm to frame your entryway in a dramatic way.
-For a united and sophisticated look, frame the entrance to the gate, home or driveway with two parallel palms.
+For a united and sophisticated look frame the entrance to the gate, home, or driveway with two parallel palms.

 Use Palm Trees For Framing The Home or Entryway

 Palms can add a formal or informal feel to your landscape design.
-The curving lines, asymmetrical arrangements, and blending of harmonious plants are the essence of informal garden.
+The curving lines, asymmetrical arrangements, and blending of harmonious plants are the essence of the informal garden.

-On the other hand, symmetry, straight lines, and squared off hedges are more suited for formal use.
-Christmas, foxtail, royal, pygmy date, and queen palms are the most popular palms used for framing the house.
+On the other hand, symmetry, straight lines, and squared-off hedges are more suited for formal use.
+Christmas, foxtail, royal, pygmy date, and queen palms, are the most popular palms used for framing the house.

 Here is a house with Pygmy date palms on both sides of the entrance.
-The uneven number of trees makes, the design less formal.
+The uneven number of trees makes the design less formal.

 Groups of Pygmy date palms (Phoenix roebelenii) on both sides of the entrance.